 The percentage method, also called the flat rate method, is the easiest way for employers to calculate taxes on a bonus.
 It often results in more money in your pocket, at least initially.

 When an employer taxes your bonus using the percentage method, it must identify the bonus as separate from your regular wages.
 The withholding rate for supplemental wages is 22 percent.
+That rate will be applied to any supplemental wages like bonuses up to $1 million during the tax year.
 If your bonus totals more than $1 million, the withholding rate for any amount above $1 million increases to 37 percent.